Primarily obsessional obsessive–compulsive disorder

 Primarily obsessional obsessive–compulsive disorder, also known as purely obsessional obsessive–compulsive disorder (Pure O), is a lesser-known form or manifestation of OCD.
 It is not a diagnosis in the DSM-5.
 For people with primarily obsessional OCD, there are fewer observable compulsions, compared to those commonly seen with the typical form of OCD (checking, counting, hand-washing, etc.).
 While ritualizing and neutralizing behaviors do take place, they are mostly cognitive in nature, involving mental avoidance and excessive rumination.
-Primarily obsessional OCD takes the form of intrusive thoughts of a distressing or violent nature (e.g., fear of acting on impulses).
+Primarily obsessional OCD takes the form of intrusive thoughts often of a distressing, sexual, or violent nature (e.g., fear of acting on impulses).

 According to the DSM-5, "The obsessive-compulsive and related disorders differ from developmentally normative preoccupations and rituals by being excessive or persisting beyond developmentally appropriate periods.
 The distinction between the presence of subclinical symptoms and a clinical disorder requires assessment of a number of factors, including the individual's level of distress and impairment in functioning."

+History

+In the 1960s and 1970s, several psychologists and psychiatrists noted that some OCD patients did not have overt compulsions.
+In 1971, psychologist Stanley Rachman wrote that obsessions without physical compulsions presented a challenge for behavioral treatment of OCD.
+He indicated that these obsessions were often associated with "obsessional rumination".
+Sir Aubrey Lewis similarly argued in 1966 that obsessional ruminations were a subtype of obsessive symptoms, one that entailed mental questioning and search.

+Early treatment for pure obsessions involved a thought stopping technique, where patients were instructed to ruminate about their obsession, before the therapist would order them to stop with a vocal command.
+In some cases, these commands were accompanied by an adversive stimulus.
+Thought stopping was heavily advocated for by psychologist Joseph Wolpe, but its efficacy was modest at best.
+A 1989 meta-analysis found that, across several studies, less than half experienced a reduction in obsessions and only around 12% reported improvements in their distress ratings.